The Hidden Cost of Bad Investment Decisions: Why Most Losses Aren’t Market Losses; They’re Decision Losses

 • and enterprise decision orchestration.

-Rather than functioning as a simple chatbot, FRIDA represents:
+Rather than functioning as a simple chatbot, FRIDA represents operational cognitive infrastructure.

 This transition from conversational AI toward neuro-operational systems will redefine enterprise technology.